Financial Aid Policies

 Academic terms are broadly defined by the designations fall, spring, and summer (sometimes titled Summer B).
 Sessions of varying numbers of weeks are offered within each term.
 Enrollment in all sessions within one term form a student’s enrollment status for study load standards, financial aid eligibility, and prior student loan deferment purposes.
 All units earned through Azusa Pacific University, regardless of the number of weeks in the session in which they are taken, are semester units.
 See the Academic Calendar for specific term and session information.
 See the Study Load section of the catalog for program study load requirements as they relate to financial aid.

 Each year, the Federal Student Aid program randomly selects a predetermined percentage (usually around 30 percent) of all FAFSA applications for a process called “verification.”
 Students may also be selected at the discretion of Student Financial Services.
 Regulations require the collecting of information from the student and family, if applicable, to confirm the accuracy of information reported on the FAFSA.
 This can include tax transcripts, information about family size, etc. Beyond those selected for verification, institutions are required to request further information when a FAFSA application and/or subsequent paperwork appears to have incomplete, inaccurate, or conflicting information.
-Graduate students at APU will not be packaged for federal, state, and/or institutional need-based aid until all required paperwork has been submitted.
+Professional students at APU will not be packaged for federal, state, and/or institutional need-based aid until all required paperwork has been submitted.
 Students can submit documentation via a secure online portal.

 Students who wish to receive federal financial aid and most institutional aid (including the faculty/staff benefit) must be in good academic standing and make satisfactory academic progress toward a degree or credential program in addition to meeting other eligibility criteria.